sqlite/sqlite/doc/tcl_extension_intro.md

 * An expanded set of command words is available and readily expanded further.

 * The available command words generally do not begin with '.'.
+(^In the Tcl execution environment, enter "info&nbsp;commands" to see the available command words.)

-* When in interactive mode, commands whose initial token is not defined as a Tcl command, but can be found as an executable in directories named in the PATH environment variable, will be executed in a sub-process
+* When in interactive mode, commands whose initial token is not defined as a Tcl command, but which can be found as an executable in a directory named in the PATH environment variable, will be executed in a sub-process
-(unless blocked by auto_noexec having been set.)
+(unless blocked by Tcl global variable auto_noexec having been set.)

 * The command word and arguments are collected, parsed and expanded according to the usual